Ahmed-2023/AdventureWorks_Sales_Analysis/README.md

 # Insights:
 - "Total sales reached $123M, representing a 50% decrease compared to the previous year, mainly because most sales occurred in the first two quarters of the current year, with the remaining two quarters still ahead."
+- Net profit is only $9M, with a weak profit margin (9%)
+- The highest sales were recorded in the Southwest region ($7.4M), followed by the Northwest region ($5.3M).
+- The average shipping delay is 7 days, which may negatively impact customer satisfaction.